 His performance in the 1968 Series seemed to buoy Lolich.
 In 1969 he won 19 games and earned his first All-Star selection.
 His 271 strikeouts were the third-highest total in Detroit history, trailing only Denny McLain’s 280 in 1968 and Hal Newhouser’s 275 in 1946.
 Twice in ’69, Lolich fanned 16 batters in a game, his career high.

-Two years later Lolich shattered that team mark for Ks as he racked up 25 victories and finished second in Cy Young Award voting to Vida Blue.
-In 1971, his 308 strikeouts paced the league, he started 45 games and completed 29, and he logged an incredible 376 innings pitched.
+In 1971 Lolich shattered that team mark for Ks as he racked up 25 victories and finished second in Cy Young Award voting to Vida Blue.
+His 308 strikeouts paced the league, he started 45 games and completed 29, and he logged an incredible 376 innings pitched.
 “I don’t like to hold back,” Lolich said of his stamina.
 “I have a God-given good arm.”

 Lolich credited part of his success in 1971 to the addition of the cut fastball, a pitch that Sain had been trying to teach him for years.
 Warming up one day in spring training, Lolich noticed his fastball dipping and moving in unusual ways and realized he had finally gotten what Sain had been preaching.
 Armed with his new pitch (which some batters mistakenly assumed was a slider because it moved down and away so much), from 1971 through 1974, Lolich reached the 300-inning mark every season.
 The lefty used an unusual method to keep his arm fresh in order to rack up all those innings.